24 March to 9 July 2023

 10 August 2023 to 14 January 2024

-During her time as the Gropius Bau’s Artist in Residence 2023, Pallavi Paul further deepens her research on love and its embodied counterpart – the breath.
-From August 2023, the Gropius Bau will present a prelude to her upcoming major solo exhibition in 2024.
-In How Love Moves: Prelude, a scenography around the three-channel video installation Cynthia Ke Sapne / The Dreams of Cynthia (2017) transforms the historic Schliemannsaal into a twilight space between wakefulness and sleep.
-The installation is freely accessible.
+During her time as the Gropius Bau’s Artist in Residence 2023, Pallavi Paul further deepened her research on love and its embodied counterpart – the breath.
+From August 2023 to January 2024, the Gropius Bau presented a prelude to her major solo exhibition in later in 2024.
+In How Love Moves: Prelude, a scenography around the three-channel video installation Cynthia Ke Sapne / The Dreams of Cynthia (2017) transformed the historic Schliemannsaal into a twilight space between wakefulness and sleep.
+The installation was freely accessible.

 Pallavi Paul, Changing Places in the Fire, film still, 2022